Qbizinc/qbiz-wiki/training/qram/nibbles/definition_of_hms.md

 Usually, all of the HMS nodes read and write from the same relational database network address and port.

-# Implications

-## Location Property
-That each partition may only have a single location is a major limitation to Hive architecture.
-In contrast, Snowflake and Delta Lake internally allow multiple locations, which sets the foundation for:
-- Persistent data structures (PDS)
-  - Avoids full-copy-on-write
-- Serializable isolation-level version control
-  - Clean history preservation for auditing and data lineage
-  - Time travel

-## Stability and Performance
-HMS stores locations at the partition-level.
-Query engines must then read the list of files for each partition location from the HDFS NameNode.

-- For tables with "too many" partitions, HMS (usually PostgreSQL) falls down. ([This annoying article by Cloudera simply says, "don't do that!"](https://blog.cloudera.com/partition-management-in-hadoop/))
+- For tables with "too many" partitions, HMS (usually PostgreSQL) falls down. ()
 - For tables with too many files belonging to the location of any given partition, the HDFS NameNode falls down.

 Therefore: